ART 101 1A

 Study of the elements of art and principles of design as applied to three-dimensional media.
 (F/S) $30 course fee.
 Prerequisites: None.

 Knowledge of studio portraiture using both film and digital cameras, along with basic and advanced studio lighting.
 Continuation of darkroom and digital printing techniques.
 (F) $50 course fee.
-Prerequisites: ART 208.
+Prerequisites: ART 207 or ART 208, or consent of instructor.

 An introduction to the study of ceramics for art majors and minors.
 Course involves basic hand building, throwing, and glazing techniques.
 Technical information of clay/glaze chemistry and firing concepts will be presented throughout the course.
 (F/S) $40 course fee.
 Prerequisites: for majors or minors in the Art Department only, or consent of instructor.

 This course is an introduction to stone and plate lithography, including printmaking techniques and photography.
 Additional applications for graphic design concepts and practices. $40 course fee.
-Prerequisites: ART 106, or ART 114, or ART 200.
+Prerequisites: ART 106 B or ART 114 B or ART 200 B, or consent of instructor.

 Basic principles and practices of lettering, typography and typographic design.
 A study of the history and evolution of letter styles, type, and their relationship to art and communication.
 Emphasis on letter formation, identification, layout, composition, and tools and materials.
 (F/S) $50 course fee.
 Prerequisites: ART 210 or consent of instructor.